Why knowing how to change brake fluid is so important, and how to do it

-This is a project that needs some know-how
+This is a good project for new DIYers

 You may need to jack up the car for access to the bleeder screws.
 The bleeder screws usually look a lot like an old-fashioned grease fitting.

-Once your vehicle is raised up and secured on jack stands, locate, but don't loosen, the brake bleeder screws on each wheel caliper or brake cylinder.
+Once your vehicle is raised up and secured on jack stands, locate - but don't loosen - the brake bleeder screws on each wheel caliper or brake cylinder.
 Bleeder screws may vary in size but are frequently 8 or 10 mm.

 Locate the master cylinder.
 Remove the reservoir cap.
 Remove the old brake fluid with a vacuum pump.
 Refill with new brake fluid.

 Attach the brake bleeder hose to the caliper bleeder screw farthest away from the master cylinder (in other words, the right rear wheel) and put the other end of the tubing into a jar with about a 1/2" of clean brake fluid in it.
 Loosen the bleeder screw and have an assistant press the brake pedal.